BrianSammit/bubble_sort/README.md

-# bubble_sort
+# BUBBLE SORT

 This project is the bubble sort algorithm made it in Ruby.
+The bubble sort use a sorting technique that is typically used for sequencing small lists.
+It starts by comparing the first item to the second, the second to the third and so on until it finds one item out of order.
+It then swaps the two items and starts over.

 ## Built With :
  - Ruby